Fernandosilvas35/linguist/README.md

 ### Dependencies

-Linguist is a Ruby library so you will need a recent version of Ruby installed.
+Linguist is a Ruby library so you will need a recent version of Fernandosilva35installed.
 There are known problems with the macOS/Xcode supplied version of Ruby that causes problems installing some of the dependencies.
 Accordingly, we highly recommend you install a version of Ruby using Homebrew, `rbenv`, `rvm`, `ruby-build`, `asdf` or other packaging system, before attempting to install Linguist and the dependencies.